Computer Science BS - Cybersecurity Concentration

 The demand for cyber security professionals is high and is expectedto grow even more in the coming years in both the public and private sectors.
 Cybersecurity professionals are needed to protect computer networks and systems inthe financial, communication, energy and transportation industries as well asin the government, against cyber-attacks.

-The National Security Agency (NSA) and the Department ofHomeland Security (DHS) have designated Fairleigh Dickinson University as a National Center of Academic Excellence in Information Assurance Education (CAE/IAE) for the academic years 2012 through 2015.
+The National Security Agency (NSA) and the Department ofHomeland Security (DHS) have designated Fairleigh Dickinson University as a National Center of Academic Excellence in Information Assurance Education (CAE/IAE) for the academic years 2012 through 2015, which was recently renewed for the period 2015 through 2020.

 The information assurance (IA) academic program described onthis web page helps impart skills and training needed to defending America'scyberspace.